gvwilson/sdxjs/CONTRIBUTING.md

     if you need to break a rule, add an [ESLint][eslint] directive to the source file:
     `bin/html.js` removes these during Markdown-to-HTML conversion.

+1. There is a Makefile in each topic directory that rebuilds all of the included files for that topic.
+    1. All output is saved in `.txt` files
+        (except for a few cases where the output is runnable JavaScript, which is saved in `.js` files).
+    1. The rules to re-run simple cases that don't require command-line arguments or error handling are in `./rules.mk`.
+    1. More complicated cases are in shell scripts (`.sh` files).
+        All the mechanics of re-running examples must be in the `.sh` file rather than the Makefile so that the commands used to re-create an example can be included in the chapter file.

 ## Exercises

 1. Create a sub-directory for each, e.g., `style-checker/some-question`.